engintron/engintron/README.md

 ==
+### FAQ

+The FAQ section has been moved in the Engintron Wiki: https://github.com/engintron/engintron/wiki/FAQ

 ### Changelog

-The changelog has been moved in the Engintron Wiki: https://github.com/engintron/engintron/wiki/Changelog
+The Changelog section has been moved in the Engintron Wiki: https://github.com/engintron/engintron/wiki/Changelog

 ### Compatibility & Requirements